OpenConceptLab/ocl-docs/docs/source/oclapi/apireference/cascade.md

 GET /:ownerType/:ownerId/collections/:collection/[:collectionVersion/]concepts/:concept/$cascade/
 ```

 It is possible for a concept to appear in a result set more than once (i.e. multiple concepts have the same concept as a child).
-In a hierarchical response (`view=hierarchy`), only the first appearance of a concept will be cascaded.
+In a hierarchical response (`view=hierarchy`), the same concept may appear more than once, but only the first appearance of a concept will be cascaded.
 In a flattened response (`view=flat`), duplicates are removed so the concept will appear only once.

 **Input Parameters**
 * `mapTypes` (0..\*) - Comma-delimited list of map types used to process the cascade, e.g. `*` or `Q-AND-A,CONCEPT-SET`.
 If set, map types not in this list are ignored.